katkamravi/New/README.md

 # New
 This is practice
-Tihs the text converting from Remote to Local
+This the text converting from Remote to Local